Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 - The ABI is frozen for all releases within a Python minor version, say from Python 3.13.0 to the last Python 3.13.x bugfix release.
 - ABI items that are in the limited C API will never be removed, even if a future version of the limited API removes an API item.

 Of course "never" is a little strong.
 If a particularly bad design flaw is discovered, an item can be removed from the limited API, and the _implementation_ behind its ABI entry replaced with one that raises at runtime.
 The _symbol_ itself stays in the ABI, though, so an extension that uses the removed function still compiles, links, and imports successfully.
 It only risks a runtime error later, on a newer Python, if it actually _calls_ the removed function.

-These two guarantees map onto two of the API layers from the previous section: the version-specific API backs the per-release `cp3XY` ABI, and the limited API's stable subset backs the forward-compatible `abi3` ABI.
+These two guarantees map onto two of the API layers from the previous section: **the version-specific API backs the `cp3XY` ABI**, and **the limited API's stable subset backs the forward-compatible `abi3` ABI**.
 Each enables a different kind of build for distributors of extension modules:

-### The version-specific ABI: `cp3XY`
+### Version-Specific ABI: `cp3XY`

 The guarantee that the Python version-specific C API does not change within a Python minor release series corresponds to a stability policy for the CPython version-specific ABI.
-In practice, it means that extension modules and binary wheels built using Python 3.15.0b1 can be imported using any subsequent version of Python 3.15, even years into the future.
+In practice, it means that extension modules and binary wheels built using Python 3.15.0rc1 can be imported using any subsequent version of Python 3.15, even years into the future.

 Projects shipping binary wheels using the version-specific ABI have ABI compatibility tags in the wheel filename like `cp314-cp314`.
 If a wheel has this particular tag, that indicates the wheel has binaries that are built using the GIL-enabled version-specific ABI for Python 3.14.
 We'll cover shortly why I had to add "GIL-enabled" there and why that's important.

 Because the version-specific ABI is specific to a particular minor release of CPython, this means a project must explicitly add support for new Python releases every year.
 Some projects, like NumPy, target this ABI because they have the contributor resources to manage that level of coordination, with an annual deadline corresponding to the release of CPython in the Fall.
 Many projects do not have the resources to track CPython like that and instead tend to fall behind, adding support for new CPython versions months or even years after the CPython release happened.

-### The Stable ABI: `abi3`
+### Stable ABI: `abi3`

 The guarantee that items in the limited C API will never go away enables a different kind of _forward-compatible_ ABI.
 You can build binaries using the limited API as it was defined in, say, Python 3.10.